scastria/terraform-provider-apigee/docs/resources/keystore.md

 ## Attribute Reference
 * `id` - Same as `environment_name`:`name`
 ## Import
-Keystore can be imported using a proper value of `id` as described above
+Keystores can be imported using a proper value of `id` as described above